 “GAH!”
 I scream flicking a mosquito so jacked it looks as if it's been injected with steroids off of my forearm.
 I furiously claw at my flesh with my fingernails.
 I'm suddenly itching in places I didn't know I had.

 Blake follows suit and begins pawing at his skin with stubby, bitten-down hands.
 “THESE FUCKING BUGS," he shouts.
 The climate is so dense the screech can't travel so it just hangs heavy in the humidity, suspended in the air like a cloud of cigar smoke, for several seconds.
 Blake and I continue to scratch violently, like junkies.
 For a moment I envision a different version of us.
 A version in which we're itchy drug-addict siblings, starring in one of those Netflix documentaries; a raw glimpse into the opioid crisis in Appalachia; the kind you watch at 2 a.m. when you're in a dark place; a pint of ice cream your only companion.

 I can hear the ZING ZING ZING of a fly circling around the halo of frizz standing tall on the crown of my head.
 The fly looks like it has gout.
 Florida flies would have gout.
 I squeeze my eyes shut.
 “I can’t deal with this climate!”

 “It’s so hot, it’s UNHEALTHY!”
 Blake bellows, pounding his hairy fists against his hairy chest, like an ape.

 “LET’S GO BACK INSIDE.”

-“FINE,” I say, even though I feel like a cracked egg frying on the pavement.
+“FINE,” I concede, even though I am a cracked egg frying on the pavement.

 This is our morning routine.